 Let’s take another look at the infographic Carrie made for her blog post about office lease renewals:

 The infographic summarizes the information in the blog post in shorter, simpler terms.
 Each header in the infographic matches the headers in the blog post.

 Even without reading the entire blog post, readers will find its key insights summarized in the infographic.
 This improves their chances of leaving the blog with valuable information.

 Pick the right infographic template for your information

 The information you are visualizing will dictate which type of infographic template you use.

-For example, if your infographic is going to present a process or a step by step guide, then a process infographic template will work best.
+For example, if your infographic is going to present a process or a step by step guide, then process infographic templates will work best.

 Often enough, you may decide to use a particular template simply because you like the color scheme, title font, or the icons it has.
-But keep in mind: you can always personalize those elements yourself.
+But remember: you can always personalize those elements yourself.